joshbegley/nyt-latest/previous.md

 `High-level heat warnings were in place across much of Eastern Europe on Monday as a “heat dome,” which broke temperatures in France, Britain and Spain last week, continued to shift east.`\
 https://www.nytimes.com/video/world/europe/100000010998767/heat-wave-eastern-europe.html

-**Live Updates: Supreme Court Expands Presidential Power Over Regulators, but Blocks Fed Firing for Now**\
+**Live Updates: Supreme Court Expands Presidential Power Over Regulators, but Not the Fed**\
-`President Trump’s firing of an F.T.C. commissioner tested a precedent that has insulated independent regulators.
-But the justices carved out the “unique role” of the Federal Reserve.`\
+`In twin rulings, the justices said President Trump could fire independent regulators for any reason but explicitly affirmed the Fed’s independence and said its leaders could not be fired at will.`\
 https://www.nytimes.com/live/2026/06/29/us/trump-supreme-court-presidential-power

 **Supreme Court Upholds Grace Period to Count Mail-In Ballots That Arrive After Election Day**\